About Project ECHO Care for the Elderly

 Project ECHO (Extension of Community Health Outcomes) Care of the Elderly launched on October 30 2017 with the vision to enhance the quality of care to older adults in Ontario, by improving the knowledge and skills of primary care providers in meeting the healthcare needs of older adults.

-ECHO Care of the Elderly aims to connect primary care providers to an interprofessional team of geriatric specialists through (will it be biweekly?)weekly videoconferencing sessions.
+ECHO Care of the Elderly aims to connect primary care providers to an interprofessional team of geriatric specialists through weekly videoconferencing sessions.

 ECHO Clinic Sessions will consist of didactic presentations on topics such as: